overoxidize/overoxidize.github.io/textbook-notes/physics-textbooks/the-principles-of-qm/the-principle-of-superposition.md

 In this case, the obvious experiment is to take a beam, consisting of a single photon, and observe what takes place __behind__ the crystal: according to quantum mechanics, the result will be that sometimes a photon will be observed there, and other times, it will not.

 If one repeats the experiment however, the photon will be observed there roughly $sin^2\alpha$, of the number of times the experiment was repeated, and $cos^2\alpha$ times, it will be absorbed: these values are statistically equivalent to the expected values from classical theory.
-This is the way in which the individuality of photons are preserved, although this is only doable because we abandon the determinism(((kjetOWxkA))), of classical theory.
+This is the way in which the individuality of photons are preserved, although this is only doable because we abandon the determinism, of classical theory.
 The most that one can predict is the probability of the occurrence of each outcome.

 - Thoughts:
     - > Questions about what decides whether the photon is to go through or not and how it changes its direction of polarization when it does go through cannot be investigated by experiment and should be regarded as outside the domain of science.